ENCODE-DCC/segway-pipeline/docs/development.md

 In addition, to run WDL tests, you will need to install `h5diff` to be able to compare HDF5 files.
 On MacOS, this can be accomplished with `brew install hdf5`.
 On Linux systems with the `apt` package manager, install with `sudo apt-get install hdf5-tools`.

 On MacOS, you will further need to install `poppler` and `imagemagick` with `brew install poppler imagemagick` to be able to compare pdfs.
+If you have `apt` on Linux you can run `sudo apt-get install -y imagemagick poppler-utils`

 ## Running tests